 Quentin Judge is a professional rider at Double H Farm, which is a world-class competition, sales, and breeding operation based in Ridgefield, CT, and Wellington, FL.
-Double H Farm strives for the best in equestrian sport, with goals of producing quality offspring through their stallions, providing exceptional sales horses, and aiming to win at the best horse shows in North America and the world by supporting talented riders.
+Double H Farm strives for the best in equestrian sport betting, with goals of producing quality offspring through their stallions, providing exceptional sales horses, and aiming to win at the best horse shows in North America and the world by supporting talented riders.

 Originally from Chicago, IL, Quentin has worked for some of the top professionals in the industry, including: